 We arrived at the peninsula of St. Bartholomä to visit the Baroque pilgrimage church with its characteristic of the red onion dome.

 It takes half an hour to reach the peninsula of St. Bartholomä with the Baroque pilgrimage church and its characteristic red onion dome.
-Behind you can see the awe-inspiring Watzmann mountain east wall.
+Behind I saw the awe-inspiring Watzmann mountain east wall.
 Saint Bartholomä is one of the world’s most photographed motifs.

-You will be drawn to the royal hunting lodge, where today a typical Bavarian restaurant and beer garden invites you to linger or a fisherman from the Königssee.
-The trout, and charred Renken fish transformed into noble delicacies in the 400-year-old smokehouse.
-But you can also penetrate with the National Park Rangers in the rare flora and fauna of the peninsula.
+I was drawn to the royal hunting lodge, where today a typical Bavarian restaurant and beer garden invited me to linger.
+There the trout, and charred Renken fish is transformed into noble delicacies in the 400-year-old smokehouse.
+I found out that you can also penetrate with the National Park Rangers in the rare flora and fauna of the peninsula.

 Tip: Very popular boat trip, so get there early to avoid the crowd to buy tickets.
 Boats leave every 20 minutes and very well organized before embarkation.
 Serene scenery and echo bonus on boat trip en route to St. Bartholomä.
 It’s a tourist trap where people tend to get off for a potty break and have a long lunch.
 To avoid the masses, go onto Salet station and take a short walk up to very pretty Obersee.